Find and use NASA Earth science data fully, openly, and without restrictions.

 Making NASA's free and open Earth science data interactive, interoperable, and accessible for research and societal benefit both today and tomorrow.

-Amazon Web Service.
 A commercial cloud service approved for use by NASA’s Office of the Chief Information Officer.
+For an introduction to AWS read NASA IT Talk, Jan-March 2018, v.
+8, no. 1, NASA in the Cloud.